vipulnaik/diet-exercise-health/notes/2020-coronavirus-activity-tracker.md

 curry tofu.
 I left my home around 12:30, I placed the order around 12:38 PM, I left the restaurant at 12:45 PM, and I got back home around 12:53 PM.

+## Thursday November 5

+In the afternoon, I went to Target to buy tape measure; I checked out at 2:03 PM.

+I then proceeded to downtown Berkeley.
+I bought groceries from Trader Joe's, checking out with Lily at 2:29 PM.
+I then went to Udupi Palace and got a spinach masala dosa.